 Do you have a son or daughter who has been suicidal?
 Were you paralyzed, not knowing what to do?
 Did you think nothing would help?
 I have good news for you.
 There is something you can do that could save their life.
 This post is the last in a series explaining a simple, easy-to-learn 3-part process designed to help prevent death by suicide called QPR: Question, Persuade, Refer.
 This process was developed by Dr. Paul Quinnett of the QPR Institue.
 You can learn more about QPR on their website: qprinstitute.com

+Step one and two were covered in my posts on Sept.
+18th and 25th.
 Today’s post will take a look at the third step of QPR, Refer.
-This involves building a resource list of the help available: Counselors/mental health providers, behavioral hospitals, the nearest hospital that accepts suicidal patients, a suicide hotline number, etc.
+This involves building a resource list of the help available: Counselors, mental health providers, behavioral hospitals, the nearest hospital that accepts suicidal patients, a suicide hotline number, etc.

 Being prepared when faced with the possible suicide of someone you love can give you more peace of mind and a track to run on if and when its needed.
 You’ll know who to call, or where to take your loved one.
 This makes a huge difference in a crisis when you can’t think clearly and are hyper-stressed.

 - The best referral is when you personally take the person you are worried about to a mental health provider or other professional.

 - The next best referral is when the person agrees to see a professional and you know they actually went to the appointment.

 - The third best referral is getting the person to agree to accept help, even if in the future.